quintel/etdataset-public/README.md

 ## 1. Generating output files

 The process of generating Input Data is covered by a range of Research Analyses, stored in the [Analyses](/analyses) folder.
 The [Analysis Manager](analysis_manager.xlsm) serves as control room for managing the process.
 It it important that you work on the analyses in the given order to end up with a meaningful dataset.
-Often input to later analyses depend on the output of previous analyses.
+Often input to later analyses depends on the output of previous analyses.
 Nevertheless, creating a complete dataset is an iterative process and you might want to jump back or ahead to have a look at other analyses.
 However, in the end you have to make sure you export the Input Data files from all analyses in the given order.

 - [**Before getting started**](documentation/generate_output_files.md#before-getting-started) describes the prerequisites for starting with the dataset generation process.
 - [**A. Investigate the Input Data generation process**](documentation/generate_output_files.md#a-investigate-the-input-data-generation-process) is a walk-through to get familiar with the Analysis Manager and the analyses.
 - [**B. Manipulate Input Data of an existing dataset**](documentation/generate_output_files.md#b-manipulate-input-data-of-an-existing-dataset) is a walk-through describing the steps required to make minor changes to an existing dataset.
 - [**C. Create Input Data for a new country or year**](documentation/generate_output_files.md#c-create-input-data-for-a-new-country-or-year) is a walk-through for generating a whole new dataset for a new country or a new starting year.

-Once you have finished your dataset, you may want to test the impact of your changes on the ETM (on your own machine) and eventually share your changes with others.
+Once you have finished your dataset, you may want to test the impact of your changes on the ETM (on your own computer) and eventually share your changes with others.

 ## 2. Testing the dataset